 Our club has been in existence for almost 60 years now.
 Until very recently we had a member who could recall joining the Photographic Society – as it was then called – around 1955.
 In those early days the meeting place moved around depending on what was available.
 One venue was the local Cottage Hospital.
 The consultant was a club member.

 Membership was drawn mainly from the business community and there were few women members.
 Was it that women did not enjoy the art of photography or was it seen as “a man’s hobby?” .
 Fortunately times have changed and our club now enjoys the company of many talented female photographers.

 As you might guess in the 1950s images were mainly black & white.
 A 10" X 8" print mounted on a 12" X 15″ board was the minimum size for a competition entry!
 Little wonder that darkroom skills were high on the agenda.

 As with digital technology today, the introduction of colour slides in those early days again required new skills to be learned.
 To see images displayed on a large screen was a big step forward.
 Slide competitions were then introduced.
-This was followed by SLR camera which really opened up photography: interchangeable lenses; zoom lenses; auto-focus; macro; wide-angle etc. Isn't it amazing how photographers take on board dramatic changes and just adapt and perfect.
+This was followed by SLR cameras which really opened up photography: interchangeable lenses; zoom lenses; auto-focus; macro; wide-angle etc. Isn't it amazing how photographers take on board dramatic changes and just adapt and perfect?